disqontrol/disqontrol/README.md

 To summarize:

-The environment setup code is registered with Disqontrol, but it is only called when it is needed (and only once).
+The environment setup code is registered with Disqontrol, but it is only called when it is needed - and only once.
 Its result is then injected into each worker factory.

 #### Registering PHP workers and the environment setup code in Disqontrol